 101 directory, 5 files

-We can start the client and server applications as Python scripts.
-If we select 1, the next prompt indicates to enter a word.
-If a word is entered, it returns an output, which is a tuple of the word and its length.
+We can check the client and server applications as Python scripts.
+If we select 1, the next prompt requires to enter a word.
+Upon entering a word, it returns a tuple of the word and its length as an output.
 We can make an RPC request with a text if we select 2.
 Similar to the earlier call, it returns enriched outputs as multiple tuples.

-We develop an Apache Beam pipeline that accesses an external RPC service to augment the input elements.
+We develop an Apache Beam pipeline that accesses an external RPC service to augment input elements.
+In this version, it is configured so that each element calls the RPC service.

 Shared Source